Category:

 United States of America

-What was Bill Bowerman's net worth?
+What Was Bill Bowerman's Net Worth?

 Bill Bowerman's Wealth/Nike Equity

 The day Nike went public in December 1980, Bill owned roughly 26 million shares of the company.
 By the end of the first trading day, those shares were worth $9 million.
 On the day of his death in 1999, Bowerman's stake was worth $390 million.
-If Bill was still alive today, his 26 million shares would be worth $3.5 billion.
+If Bill were still alive today, his 26 million shares would be worth $3.5 billion.

 Early Life

 Bowerman attended schools in Medford and Seattle before returning to Medford to attend high school.
-Bowerman played in the high school band was on the school's championship football team in his junior and senior years.
+He played in the high school band and was on the school's championship football team in his junior and senior years.
 It was in high school that Bowerman first met Barbara Young, who he would later marry.

 College Years

 After Bowerman graduated college, he taught biology and coached football for Franklin High School in Portland, Oregon.
 He started this position in 1934.
-However, in 1935, Bowerman moved back to Medford in order to teach as well as coach football.
+However, in 1935, Bill moved back to Medford in order to teach as well as coach football.

-He helped the team win a state title (1940).
+He helped the team win a state title in 1940.
 Bowerman had to put his coaching and teaching career on hold in order to take part in the ROTC and Army Reserve following the infamous Pearl Harbor attack that propelled the US into WW2.
 He would go on to join the United States Army, reaching the rank of 2nd Lieutenant.

 Post-War/University of Oregon